 Gout May Be Your Second Arthritis

-It is possible to have more than one type of arthritis, and knowing what you have can help in treating your symptoms.
-Gout, which can occur with OA, rheumatoid arthritis (RA) and psoriatic arthritis (PsA), results when uric acid crystals are deposited in joint tissue.
+It is possible to have more than one type of arthritis and knowing what you have can help in treating your symptoms.
+Gout, which can occur with osteoarthritis (OA) or autoimmune, inflammatory forms of arthritis, including rheumatoid arthritis (RA), psoriatic arthritis (PsA) and ankylosing spondylitis (AS), results when uric acid builds up and forms crystals that are deposited in joint tissue.
 It causes sudden, severe pain, swelling and tenderness, usually in the big toe, but it also can occur in the feet, ankles, hands, knees, wrists, elbows or other joints.
 It’s typically in only one joint, but chronic gout can affect multiple joints.

-Gout and RA
+Gout and Rheumatoid Arthritis

-Gout and OA
+Gout and Osteoarthritis

-Gout and PsA
+Gout and Psoriatic Arthritis

 Diagnosed With Gout?

-Get the latest news and tips about living with Gout in the Live Yes!
-Arthritis Network newsletter.
+Get the latest news and tips about living with Gout in the Living Your Yes! newsletter.